"Wakoucha" Japanese Black Tea

 The taste of Japanese black tea, however, is like no other.
 Taking a sip of our Wakoucha, you will be greeted by a juicy sweetness without astringency.
 A lingering floral taste will stay on the palate, with bright notes of clove and chrysanthemum.
 The color of the brew is a comforting clear amber-red.
 Wakoucha makes a perfect afternoon tea and pairs well with desserts.

 Our Organic Wakoucha is grown by Iizuka-san, a passionate 3rd generation tea farmer.
 Iizuka-san works hard to preserve the quality of the exquisite Japanese black tea.
 His family started using organic farming techniques nearly 50 years ago, becoming a pioneer of organic tea farming in Japan.
 The best wakoucha comes from the 2nd tea harvest, which is when the tea plants are most susceptible to pests.
-It takes a year for this tea to develop its best flavor, making it hard to acquire large quantities of the premium Wakoucha.
+It takes at least a year (sometimes two) for this tea to develop its best flavor, making it hard to acquire large quantities of the premium Wakoucha.

 195℉ / 90℃